-What is a Market Access Partner?
+What is Market Access Partner in Channel Management?

 Market Access Partner is an organization that helps companies sell their products or services in new places.
 They use their existing customer connections and local knowledge to quickly introduce offerings to new markets.
 This speeds up growth and saves the original company from building everything themselves, making expansion easier and cheaper within a partner ecosystem.